gianglabs/.github/profile/README.md

 ## 🔗 Stay Connected
 - [G Labs](https://github.com/gianglabs)

-Join us on this journey to revolutionize data analysis in proteomics and beyond!
+Join us on this journey to revolutionize data analysis in mutiomics and beyond!